jedi-academy/engine/readme-engine.rst

 ****************

-A course designer should create a separate repository for their course content, which will be the "data" folder only shown here.
-To setup, deploy this webapp as the document root for a domaiun or subdomain, and then replace the "data" folder there with the one from your course repository.
+A course designer should create a separate repository for their course content, which will mostly be a "data" folder instead of the "testdata" folder shown here.
+You can also create a downloads folder, with anything you to share with your users directly.
+To setup your course, deploy this webapp as the document root for a domain or subdomain, and then copy the data folders from your course repository.
 Boom!

 The repo should only contain the data folder, and a composer.json to update the engine (once that feature is enabled).